vbianchi/Mentori/BRAINSTORM.md

         -   The Executor attempts the step again.

-    -   **User Intervention Point:** If automated correction fails or is not confident, present the Evaluator's analysis to the user: "Step X failed.
+    -   User Intervention Point: If automated correction fails or is not confident, present the Evaluator's analysis to the user: "Step X failed.
 The Evaluator thinks the issue is Y and suggests Z. How would you like to proceed?
 (Retry with suggestion / Edit step / Skip step / Abort plan)".

--   **Sophisticated Overall Evaluation:**
+-   Sophisticated Overall Evaluation:

     -   More nuanced comparison of the collective outcome of all steps against the original multi-faceted user query.

     -   Ability to identify if all parts of the query were addressed.

--   **Feedback Loop to Planner:** If the overall evaluation is negative, the Evaluator's `suggestions_for_replan` should be used to:
+-   Feedback Loop to Planner: If the overall evaluation is negative, the Evaluator's `suggestions_for_replan` should be used to:

     -   Automatically trigger a new planning cycle with the Planner, providing the feedback as context.

     -   Present the suggestions to the user, asking if they want to try a new plan based on them.

--   **Synthesis of Results:** The Evaluator could guide a final "synthesis" step, instructing the agent (perhaps via a new plan step) to combine key findings from successful steps into a coherent final answer or report.
+-   Synthesis of Results: The Evaluator could guide a final "synthesis" step, instructing the agent (perhaps via a new plan step) to combine key findings from successful steps into a coherent final answer or report.

 ### 7\.
 Error Handling and Robustness (Cross-Cutting)

--   **Max Retries per Step:** Implement a maximum number of retries for a failing step, even with Evaluator-suggested modifications.
+-   Max Retries per Step: Implement a maximum number of retries for a failing step, even with Evaluator-suggested modifications.

--   **Step Criticality:** Allow the Planner to mark steps as "critical" or "optional."
+-   Step Criticality: Allow the Planner to mark steps as "critical" or "optional."
 Failure of an optional step might not halt the entire plan.

--   **User-Defined Error Handling:** Allow users to specify preferences for how to handle errors (e.g., "always ask me," "try to fix automatically up to X times then ask").
+-   User-Defined Error Handling: Allow users to specify preferences for how to handle errors (e.g., "always ask me," "try to fix automatically up to X times then ask").

 ### 8\.
 User Steering & Collaboration (In-Flight)

--   **Pause/Resume:** Allow users to pause a long-running plan.
+-   Pause/Resume: Allow users to pause a long-running plan.

--   **Feedback Injection:** While paused or even between steps, allow users to provide feedback like "That's not the right direction, focus on X instead" or "The last result was good, make sure to use it in the next step."
+-   Feedback Injection: While paused or even between steps, allow users to provide feedback like "That's not the right direction, focus on X instead" or "The last result was good, make sure to use it in the next step."
 This feedback would need to be incorporated by the Controller/Planner for subsequent steps.

--   **Dynamic Plan Adjustment:** Based on user feedback or unexpected intermediate results, allow the Planner to be re-invoked to adjust the *remainder* of the plan.
+-   Dynamic Plan Adjustment: Based on user feedback or unexpected intermediate results, allow the Planner to be re-invoked to adjust the *remainder* of the plan.

 ### 9\.
 Output Generation & Presentation

--   **Dedicated Report Generation Tool/Agent:** Trigger this after a successful (or partially successful, with user approval) plan execution.
+-   Dedicated Report Generation Tool/Agent: Trigger this after a successful (or partially successful, with user approval) plan execution.

--   **Content Selection for Reports:** The Evaluator's output or a dedicated LLM call could determine which artifacts and summaries are most relevant for inclusion in a final report.
+-   Content Selection for Reports: The Evaluator's output or a dedicated LLM call could determine which artifacts and summaries are most relevant for inclusion in a final report.

--   **Template-Based Reporting:** Utilize predefined HTML/CSS templates for different report styles (as initially envisioned).
+-   Template-Based Reporting: Utilize predefined HTML/CSS templates for different report styles (as initially envisioned).

-This list covers many avenues for making ResearchAgent v2.0+ a truly powerful and collaborative research assistant.

-Which of these areas spark the most interest for you, or seem like the most impactful next steps given our current progress?
-We can dive deeper into any of them.